 1. Do something nice for a stranger.
 It is so easy to do and if all of us emulated what this lady did for me, I bet you there would be far fewer scowling faces in line at the ‘Bucks.

 2. Give a co-worker a compliment, and really mean it.
-When you’re feeling bad about yourself it is easy to let that energy simmer throughout the day.
+When you’re feeling bad about yourself, it is easy to let that energy simmer throughout the day.
 Have a pleasant exchange with someone you are working with is a great way to stop obsessing over your own problems by treating someone the way you wish were treating yourself.

 4. Talk it out on tape.
 I’ve started utilizing voice memos when I need to work through a problem.
-This was something I did when I was in therapy and hearing myself talk through my fears made them seem a lot smaller than how it sounded in my head.
+This was something I did when I was in therapy and hearing myself talk through my fears made them seem a lot smaller than how they sounded in my head.

 Any tips to share with us?
 Embarrassing stories of being called out for being “that person”?
 Or are you that poor woman I was trying to rush in line at Starbucks?
-If so, I FORGIVE and thank you for putting things in perspective with your kindness.
+If so, I thank you for putting things in perspective with your kindness.